popdemtech/smartsite/walkthrough.md

 A useful advantage are the branching and merge strategies provided by Git which allow for multiple developers to work within the same codebase while keeping in sync with other developers' changes.
 For a solo developer, these strategies are useful in organizing product development and capturing each incremental change in a visualizable format.

-Git is also used by Heroku, the platform we will be using for the deployed environment.
-Heroku will receive the incrementally changed repository, and deploy only the code which has been committed.
 Due to the nature of capturing and recording each incremental save to the repository, Git also features the ability to "revert" changes and "rollback" environments.
 Both of these essentially mean return the codebase to a previous state.

+Git is also required for Heroku, the deployed environment used in this walkthough.
+This will keep the files we develop locally in sync with the public server's filesystem.

-### 3. Create .gitignore file
+### 1. Create .gitignore file
 A `.gitignore` file is used to define which files and folders should not be saved to version control.
 Common elements not saved to version control are in-project dependency folders, such as `node_modules`, files containing sensitive information (such as private keys), and certain files used only by the developer's local operating system, such as Apple's `.DS_Store` file.

 Create a file named `.gitignore` in the root directory with the following: